Skip to main content

 Any older macOS or Windows systems

-To learn more about Microsoft's OS lifecycle, please review the Windows 10 Enterprise and Education Lifecycle.
+To learn more about Microsoft's OS lifecycle, please review the Windows 10 Enterprise and Education Lifecycle and Windows 11 Enterprise and Education Lifecycle.
 To learn about the latest Apple MacOS versions, please review the Apple Security Releases.
 A rule of thumb for Apple MacOS security updates is that the company will support the most recent two versions of the software and stop supporting the previous version roughly November of the year after the latest MacOS release.

 Step Two: Regularly Check for and Apply Updates